Rabdi Recipe | Traditional Rabri

 Make Rabdi Recipe

-12. Now, in this photo, the milk has got reduced to ⅓ of its original quantity.
-This took roughly 1 hour 15 minutes.
+10. At this stage, the milk has reduced to about ⅓ of its original quantity.
+With the quantity of milk used in this recipe, this took about 1 hour and 15 minutes.

 Serve rabdi hot or warm or chilled.
 If not serving hot or warm, let rabdi cool at room temperature.
 Transfer the cooled rabdi in an air-tight steel container and refrigerate it for a few hours to cool.